ARCHER2-HPC/archer2-docs/docs/archer2-migration/account-migration.md

 The work file system on the 4-cabinet system (labelled “archer2-4c-work” in SAFE) will remain available on the 4-cabinet system during the transition period.

-There will be a new work file systems on the full system and you will have new directories on the new work file systems.
+There will be new work file systems on the full system and you will have new directories on the new work file systems.
 Your initial quotas will typically be double your quotas for the 4-cabinet work file system.

 Important: you are responsible for transferring any required data from the 4-cabinet work file systems  to your new directories on the work file systems on the full system.